José Alberto Quiñónez

 José Alberto Quiñónez Navarro (born July 28, 1990) is a Mexican mixed martial artist who competes in the Bantamweight division.
 He was one of the cast members in The Ultimate Fighter: Latin America 1, The Ultimate Fighter UFC TV reality show in August 2014, He formerly competed in the Ultimate Fighting Championship (UFC).

 Background

 Quiñónez was born in Tlaltenango de Sánchez Román in the state of Zacatecas, Mexico.
 He was interested and involved in soccer when he was young where he tried out for Estudiantes Tecos and Pachuca soccer teams.
-He transitioned to train in mixed martial arts when he was a teenager together with his brother Cristian "Taylon" Quiñónez, starting out in boxing and jiu jitsu and later in MMA.
+He transitioned to train in mixed martial arts when he was a teenager together with his brother Cristian, starting out in boxing and jiu jitsu and later in MMA.
 Quiñónez got the entrance to UFC when he was selected as one of the contestants in The Ultimate Fighter: Latin America 1, The Ultimate Fighter UFC TV reality series.

 Quiñónez was a waiter prior becoming a professional MMA fighter.